Plot Structure for MG Writers: A Gentle Guide to Building Momentum Without Losing Heart

 a connection

-This changes how they approach the second half of the story.
+This insight changes how they approach the second half of the story.
+It’s the moment where the emotional arc becomes conscious.

 5. The Crisis: The Emotional Low Point